 - Finally, exhale slowly for 7 seconds until the lungs are totally empty

 By consciously relaxing the muscles in the body, cortisol levels will begin to decline, helping to end the symptoms of a panic attack.
 Muscles will tense up during a panic attack, so progressive muscle relaxation will be beneficial.
 Start by sitting or lying down comfortably and closing your eyes.
 Focus on your feet first, flexing and pointing the feet and toes, releasing stress.
 Tighten and hold, then release the calf muscles, repeat for the glutes.
 Then life the shoulders for a count of ten, and release, repeating a few times.
 Next, clench your fists and count to ten, then release.

-The Treatment Specialist is a team with a decade of experience helping individuals find appropriate treatment for mental health conditions, including panic disorder.
-Debilitating anxiety and panic attacks can have a devastating impact on daily life.
-The Treatment Specialist will assess your specific needs and then guide you toward the best anxiety treatment program, whether inpatient or outpatient.
-Receiving treatment can help you learn how to manage debilitating anxiety and panic attacks.
-The specialists will provide this free locator service, as well as a free insurance benefit review to help smooth the way toward treatment.
-For more information, contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you with a treatment center who will provide guidance and compassion for you to get the proper help.
+Debilitating and serious anxiety and panic attacks can have a devastating impact on daily life.
+A Treatment Specialist will assess your specific needs and provide you with an overview of anxiety treatment program, whether inpatient or outpatient.
+Receiving treatment can help you learn how to manage the symptoms of debilitating anxiety and panic attacks.
+The specialists will provide a free insurance benefit review to help smooth the way toward treatment.
+For more information, contact a Treatment Specialist today at (866) 644-7911.